bregman-arie/system-design-notebook/README.md

 In simpler words, scalability is about answering the question whether a system or an architecture are able to scale in a way that meets the new workloads and demand.<br>
 More practically, answer questions like:
   * if a system runs a database, does it able to handle more queries?
-  * if a system runs a service that stream videos to million users.
+  * if a system runs a service that streams videos to million of users.
 Will it able to stream them the same way if the amount of users would triple itself?

 Also, scaling can be performed on different components.
 For example, in most cloud environments scaling is supported in case of:

-  * Compute hosts
+  * Virtual Machines
   * Virtual network functions
-  * VMs/Instances
   * Containers

 There are different ways to scale.

 #### Vertical Scaling

-Adding additional resources to *the existing system/component/unit*.
-If we have a server, a vertical scaling might be done in one or more of the following ways:
+Vertical Scaling is about adding additional resources to *the existing system/component/unit*.
+If for example, we have a server, a vertical scaling might be done in one or more of the following ways:

   * Adding more RAM to the server
   * Adding more storage/disks